Additional resources to plan, review, and check understanding cover image

 OpenStax: Anatomy & Physiology free OER text with media

-OpenStax A&P is a free, peer-reviewed textbook with high-quality diagrams, chapter summaries, and review questions—great for quick anatomy refreshers tied to positioning landmarks.
-The online version includes searchable text and downloadable PDFs/EPUBs so students can review on any device.
-Instructors can link specific sections (e.g., “Shoulder girdle” or “Thoracic cage”) directly in modules or LMS pages.
+OpenStax A&P is a free, peer-reviewed textbook with high-quality diagrams, chapter summaries, and review questions—useful for quick anatomy refreshers tied to positioning landmarks.
+The online version includes searchable text and downloadable PDFs and EPUBs so students can review on any device.
+Link specific sections—"Shoulder girdle" or "Thoracic cage"—directly in modules or LMS pages.

 Pros: Zero cost, ADA-minded formatting, easy to cite.